Overview

 D) Select which rows to import (includes filtering tips)

-Read the full guide or use the links above to jump to the section you’re interested in.
+Read the full guide, use the links above to jump to a specific section, or watch this video summary:

 A) How to set up your sheet for importing